-While trick-or-treating is not canceled in Illinois, there are some Halloween guidelines families are suggested to follow such as practicing social distancing and wearing face masks.
+While Halloween is a bit more normal in 2021, some families might be more inclined to still practicing social distancing especially for their unvaccinated kids.
 Looking for safer ways to keep the trick-or-treating tradition alive?
 We’ve rounded up some sweet and creative ideas that your kids will love.

 Design a Halloween-themed scavenger hunt.